serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntityConnectionExtensions/List.md

 ## Return Value

-Records matching the specified criteria
+Records matching the specified criteria.

 ## See Also